Stocks gain ground, bond yields reach pre-pandemic high

 Smaller company stocks outpaced the broader market in a potential sign that investors are optimistic about economic growth.
 The Russell 2000 rose 1.3%.

-Oil prices fell 2.5% and weighed down energy stocks.
-Chevron fell 1.8%.
+The price of U.S. crude oil fell 1.5% and weighed down energy stocks.
+Chevron fell 1.5%.

 The mostly muted trading so far this week follows weeks of volatility for major indexes.
 Rising inflation and the Fed's plan to raise interest rates to fight it have been key concerns for investors.
 Any increase in rates would mark an abrupt turnaround from much of the last two years, when ultra-low rates helped prices surge for everything from stocks to cryptocurrencies.